enzymejs/enzyme-matchers/README.md

 expect(wrapper.find('input').at(1)).toHaveValue('bar');
 ```

-#### `toMatchElement(reactInstance:Object)`
+#### `toMatchElement(reactInstance:Object, options:any)`

 | render | mount | shallow |
 | -------|-------|-------- |
 | no     | yes   | yes     |

 Assert the wrapper matches the provided react instance.
 This is a matcher form of Enzyme's wrapper.matchesElement(), which returns a bool with no indication of what caused a failed match.
 This matcher includes the actual and expected debug trees as contextual information when it fails.
-NOTE: The semantics are slightly different than enzyme's wrapper.matchesElement(), which ignores props.
-This matcher does consider props when comparing the actual to the expected values.
+Like matchesElement(), props are ignored.
+If you want to compare prop values as well, pass `{ ignoreProps: false }` as options.
+Uses enzyme's [debug()](http://airbnb.io/enzyme/docs/api/ShallowWrapper/debug.html) under the hood and compares debug strings, which makes for a human readable diff when expects fail.

 Example: